-Probably the most enjoyable lecture I've ever attended was by George McFarland at Lakeland Community College.
-You may already know that McFarland played Spanky in the old Our Gang and Little Rascals comedies produced by Hal roach and MGM Studios in the 1930s and 40s.
+The most enjoyable lecture I've ever attended was by George McFarland at Lakeland Community College.
+You may already know that McFarland played Spanky in the old Our Gang and Little Rascals comedies produced by Hal Roach Studios and MGM Studios in the 1930s and 40s.

 McFarland (Spanky) explained that Our Gang typified how kids grew up before the age of television; they had to find their own ways to entertain themselves.
 This usually meant brainstorming about starting a secret club or building some sort of exotic vehicle from items rescued from a junk pile.

 Spanky showed a film clip that revealed the prime mover of the Gang’s fire chief’s car.
 In that car’s engine compartment was a cage with a cat inside.
 The cage was positioned in front of a dog, which, of course, tried to chase the cat.
 But the dog was held stationary by a harness, so its running motion was transferred to a treadmill, which, in turn, powered the car’s wheels.